It's possible to eat healthy and organic foods on a budget. These simple tips will help you pay less for better food and save.

 Not only will you be saving money by buying bulk products, but you’ll also reduce the waste of excessive packaging.
 Many stores even allow you to bring your own reusable containers.

 Reduce Processed Foods in Your Diet

-Check the “Recipes” link on the right side bar for more recipes from Thrifty Jinxy.
+Check the “Recipes” link at the top of the page for more recipes from Thrifty Jinxy.

 Grow Your Own

 Buy Direct from Local Farms

 Many farms sell directly to consumers.
 Like food from a farmers market, direct from the farm is about as fresh as you can get.
 To find farms that sell directly, you can check your state’s Department of Agriculture web site, or try http://www.eatwild.com/index.html Another way to buy from local farms is to…..